Musab1258/Mastering-Bitcoin-Discussion-Question-s-Solution/README.md

-# Mastering-Bitcoin-Discussion-Questions-Solution
+# Answers to Qala (BtrustBuilders) Mastering Bitcoin Discussion Questions

 This repository contains well-explained answers to the Mastering Bitcoin Discussion Question by Qala (BtrustBuilders).
+[Here](https://github.com/Qala-Dev/mastering-bitcoin-discussion-questions) is the link to the discussion question's repository.

 [Answers to Chapter 1 discussion questions](./Chapter1_Answers.md)